Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Methods

 where $\boldsymbol{\Theta}$ are the parameters describing the copula function $C(\cdot)$.
 In the case of a Gaussian copula \citep{hoff07,mohammadi17}

 where $\Phi_{p}(\cdot)$ is the cumulative distribution function of a $p$-dimensional multivariate normal with a zero mean vector and correlation matrix $\bm{R}$, while $\Phi(\cdot)$ is the standard univariate normal distribution function.
-The dependency structure is captured by the inverse of the correlation matrix $\bm{K} = \bm{R}^{-1}$, typically called the precision or concentration matrix.
+The dependence structure is captured by the inverse of the correlation matrix $\bm{K} = \bm{R}^{-1}$, typically called the precision or concentration matrix.
 In particular, the zero patterns in this matrix define the conditional independence graph in the latent Gaussian space, following from the theory of Gaussian graphical models \citep{lauritzen96}.

 In the context of copula graphical models, the marginal distributions $F_j(\cdot)$ are typically considered as nuisance parameters and estimated by their empirical counterpart.
 However, in real-world applications, such as in genomic studies, external covariates are often available and there is an interest in estimating their effect on the outcome while accounting for the multivariate nature of the data.
-Moreover, the inclusion of covariates in the marginal components of a copula graphical model on discrete data facilitates the recovery of the underlying conditional dependency structure.
+In this paper, we argue how, accounting for external covariates at the marginal level is important also for structural learning.
+Indeed, when the dependence structure does not vary with the covariates, adjusting for marginal effects has the two benefits of widening the range of the marginal distributions at each discrete point and of correcting for the bias in the estimation of multivariate dependences induced by the marginal effects, respectively.

-In this paper, we propose to model the marginal components, and their link with covariates, via a discrete Weibull regression \citep{peluso19}.
-Formally, let $\bm{X}=(1,X_1,\ldots,X_d)$ be a vector of covariates.
+In this paper, we propose to model the marginal components, and their link with covariates, via a discrete Weibull regression \citep{peluso19}, although other count distributions can be used at this stage.
+Formally, let $\bm{X}=(1,X_1,\ldots,X_d)^t$ be a vector of covariates.
 Then, the conditional distribution of $Y_j$ given $\bm{X}$ is modelled by:

 where the function $q_j(\cdot)$, corresponding to the parameter $q$ of the distribution, takes values between 0 and 1, while $\beta_j(\cdot)$ is associated to the parameter $\beta$ and takes values in the positive real line.
 We link the parameters to the external covariates using the logit and the log links, respectively, that is